j-blackwell/pages/README.md

 I also like doing things the right way, and using best practices.

 I am passionate about the environment.
-The fight against climate change is the problem of our generation and I am keen to use whatever skills of mine that are most valuable in this battle.
+The fight against climate change is the problem of our generation and I am keen to use any skills of mine that are valuable in the battle.

 ## Skills 💻